bluepylons/Boston/Boston - Current design/PCB/README.md

 ### J-variant (integrated USB port, JLCPCB SMT-assemblable, used on the 3D-printed version)
 * V0.7J - May 16, 2022.
 This added access holes to the PCB to allow access to the screws that hold the key separators on the 3D printed version.
 On V0.6.1J and earlier these screw heads are not accessible, and means that the key separators cannot be removed or adjusted after the PCB is soldered.
 Some components had to be moved around to achieve that.
 V0.7J also added a place to solder on pogo pins (or a piece of wire) for grounding the plate and top side screws on the 3D-printed case.
 This is prototyped and working.
 RNDKBD used this version for Round 2 of their group buy.

-### D-variant (uses a C3 Daughterboard, used on the CNC version, and Technofrikus' 3D printed version)
+### D-variant (uses a daughterboard, used on the CNC version, and Technofrikus' 3D printed version)
 * V0.6.1D - February 5, 2022.
+Has a JST connector for use with the C3 Unified Daughterboard.
 Fixed the incorrect silkscreen on the RGBLED (LED702), which had the arrow on pin 1 instead of pin 3.
 This was done by switching to Acheron's LED footprint instead of using KiCAD's default footprint.
 There is a very slight difference in the ground fill around LED702 (which is due to the Acheron footprint not having a keepout zone for ground fills, so I added one manually to keep the PCB as identical as posible to V0.6D).
 Prototyped and working (though backlight LEDs have not been tested)

 ## Works in Progress

 ### J-variant (integrated USB port, used on the 3D-printed version)
-* V0.8.1JHA - ANSI hotswap variant of V0.8J.
+* V0.8.2JHA - ANSI hotswap variant for the 3D printed version.
 This does not support backlight LEDs.
-Fixed an issue on V0.8JHA where there was a spot of exposed solder mask underneath F11 tht can cause +3.3V to short to ground easily.
+Flipped the spacebar stab footprints so that the stab wire no longer hits the plate.
+Fixed some minor silkscreen issues.

-* V0.8.1JHI - ISO hotswap variant of V0.8.1JHA.
+* V0.8.2JHI - ISO hotswap variant of V0.8.2JHA.
 Design not yet started.

 * V0.8J - the reset button has been moved to the top side of the board, underneath the right shift key (just like on the CNC version).
 Design is done and is awaiting prototyping.

-### D-variant (uses a C3 Daughterboard, used on the CNC version, and Technofrikus' 3D printed version)
+### D-variant (uses a Daughterboard, used on the CNC version, and Technofrikus' 3D printed version)
-* V0.8.1DHA - ANSI hotswap variant of V0.8J.
-This does not support backlight LEDs.
-Fixed an issue on V0.8DHA where there was a spot of exposed solder mask underneath F11 tht can cause +3.3V to short to ground easily.
+* V0.8.2DHA - ANSI hotswap variant for the CNC version.
+Has a Molex Pico-EZmate connector for use with the Unified S1 or C4 daughterboards.
+Flipped the spacebar stab footprints so that the stab wire no longer hits the plate like on V0.8.1DHA

-* V0.8.1DHI - same as above, but supporting ISO Enter and split left shift.
+* V0.8.2DHI - same as above, but supporting ISO Enter and split left shift.
 Design not yet started.

 * V0.8D - adds a clamping diode to slightly improve ESD protection over V0.6.1D.
 Switches to the Molex Pico-EZmate connector for compatibility with the new [Unified S1 Daughterboard](https://unified-daughterboard.github.io/#/db-spec-s) and [C4 daughterboard](https://unified-daughterboard.github.io/#/db-spec-c).
 Added reverse polarity protection as Molex Pico-EZmate cables often have the wrong pinout for use with Unified Daughterboards and can cause PCB damage.
 Design done; awaiting prototyping.